 I just returned from India.
 I almost feel like Julia Roberts in Eat Pray and Love, as I roamed around beautiful Ashrams and temples in barefoot, rediscovering the meaning of silence.
 But I am slightly glad to be back to the world where stray cows and dusty roads are not normal.

-In India, my traveling partner was in the dire need of Starbucks and started to interrogate the rickshaw driver where she can find one in the neighborhood.
-Poor guy had no idea what Starbucks was, and offered to stop by at a local coffee shop instead.
+Aside from many precious experience I had in India, my traveling partner was on a mission to find Starbucks towards the end of the trip, and started to viciously demand a rickshaw driver to take her to one.
+Poor guy had no idea what Starbucks even was, and offered to stop by at a local coffee shop instead.
 Even though Starbucks exist In South India, it is mainly for tourists, and the locals enjoy their filter coffee and masala chai, which I'd much preferred.

-How strong is YOUR coffee brewing game?
+So how strong is YOUR coffee brewing game?